 Obtaining vitamin B6 through diet may help to reduce the risk of certain cancers, but using B6 supplements does not prevent cancer or reduce chemotherapy side effects.

-Several studies show that vitamin B6 therapy is ineffective in preventing hand and foot syndrome (HFS), a condition caused by certain chemotherapies, although one study suggests it may reduce the occurrence of severe HFS.
+Several randomized trials show that vitamin B6 therapy is ineffective in preventing hand and foot syndrome, a skin condition caused by certain chemotherapies.

 In a study using supplements including B6, the risk of developing type 2 diabetes was not reduced.